A Seattle-area school was closed for cleaning after a staff member's relative was tested for coronavirus - KTVZ

 US Centers for Disease Control and Prevention officials said earlier this week that communities, including schools, should begin preparing for the possibility of “community spread” of the coronavirus, and with it, disruption to daily life.

-Dr. Nancy Messonnier, director of the CDC’s National Center for Immunization and Respiratory Diseases, told reporters Tuesday she called her own children’s school district to find out what would happen in the event schools needed to close.
+Dr. Nancy Messonnier, director of the CDC’s National Center for Immunization and Respiratory Diseases, told reporters Tuesday she called her own children’s school district to find out what would happen if schools needed to close.

 If “sustained transmission” is seen in the US, the report said, health officials will implement other strategies for prevention.
 Strategies like “staying home when ill and practicing respiratory and hand hygiene will become increasingly important,” the report said.